-Shaky changes, hovercraft, water volcano in a bottle, D.I.Y trumpet, Underwater candle, on a roll.
+Shaky changes.
+Hovercraft, water volcano in a bottle, D.I.Y trumpet, Underwater candle, marble drop.

 The Natural World

 Explore the natural world around them, making observations and drawing pictures of animals and plants.

 Know some similarities and differences between the natural world around them and contrasting environments, drawing on their experiences and what has been read in class.